Diffusion semigroup on manifolds with time-dependent metrics: Introduction

-By using the derivative formula, we will give some asymptotic formulae for $\mathcal{R}^Z_t$ in Subsection 4.1.
-Based on these formulae, a number of equivalent gradient inequalities for the lower bound of $\mathcal{R}^Z_t$ will be given in Theorem \ref{3t1} below.
-Then in Subsection 4.2, we obtain more equivalent inequalities include Harnack inequalities, transportation inequalities and other functional inequalities by using the derivative formula and the coupling method; see Theorems \ref{3t3} below.
+Next, we will show a number of equivalent functional inequalities of the semigroup for the lower bound of $\mathcal{R}^Z_t$.
+Inspired from \cite{Bakry,LR}, our first issue is to give some asymptotic formulae to characterize $\mathcal{R}^Z_t$.
+Based on these formulae and the globe derivative formula established in Theorem \ref{1t3}, a number of equivalent gradient inequalities for the lower bound of $\mathcal{R}^Z_t$ will be given in Theorem \ref{3t1} below.
+Then we will further consider dimension-free Harnack inequalities by using the gradient inequality established in Theorem \ref{3t1}.
 We point out that when the metric is independent of $t$, these equivalences are well-known (see e.g. \cite{Bakry94,Bakry,BE,Wbook2}).
-Here, we should modify their ideas into our setting.
+Here, we make some necessary modification as the generater operator and geometric quantities are time-dependent.

-The rest parts of the paper are organized as follows.
-In Section 2, we introduce the $L_t$-diffusion processes and present some properties of them.
-In Section 3, we devote to developing two useful tools: the derivative formula and couplings method for the $L_t$-diffusion processes.
-In Section 4, we show a number of equivalent inequalities of the semigroup for the lower bound of $\mathcal{R}^Z_t$.
+In Section 4, we will construct coupling processes for $L_t$-diffusion processes by solving SDEs on $M\times M$ with singular coefficients on the space-time cut-locus.
+Compared with \cite{Ku3}, it looks straightforward.
+When the metric is independent of $t$, our construction is due to \cite{Wbook1}.
+In our setting, as the SDEs we consider below are non-autonomous and the radiant process is non-differentiable on the space-time cut-locus, we need apply some results from \cite{Ku, MT} and find a suitable approximation to our desired process.
+As applications, we will consider the transportation-cost inequality on time-inhomogeneous spaces.
+We would like to indicate that very recently the author uses coupling methods to investigate transportation-cost inequalities on path space of $L_t$-diffusion processes \cite{Ch2} and dimension-free Harnack inequalities on time-varying manifolds with boundary \cite{Ch3}.